Conagra to sell Wesson oil brand to J. M. Smucker

 The deal marks another step by Chicago-based Conagra, which has been divesting many of its private label and condiment businesses to become a branded foods-only company.

-Conagra last year sold its loss-making private-label business to TreeHouse Foods Inc and spun off its Lamb Weston frozen potato business.
+Conagra last year sold its loss-making private-label business to TreeHouse Foods Inc (THS.N) and spun off its Lamb Weston (LW.N) frozen potato business.

 The maker of Chef Boyardee pasta and Orville Redenbacher's popcorn also said in December that the company will be 91 percent branded after it spun-off its Lamb Weston unit.